bepetersn/interview_q/docs/backend_design.md

   - `q_admin/` at the project root includes admin code that mirrors the app folder; its purpose may overlap with `apps/q_admin`.

 - **Configuration files**
-  - `requirements.txt` lists runtime dependencies (Django, DRF, Playwright, etc.)
+  - `requirements.txt` lists runtime dependencies (Django, DRF, etc.)
   - `pyproject.toml` configures Black formatting exclusions
   - `conftest.py` initializes Django for tests and loads fixtures from `apps.core.tests.fixtures`

 ## Important Things to Know

 - It’s a Django REST Framework project designed to track programming interview questions and logs.
 Core endpoints operate under `/api/` as routed in `urls.py`.
-- Tests make HTTP requests with Playwright rather than Django’s test client, so they depend on an actual server.
+- Integration tests make HTTP requests rather than Django’s test client, so they depend on an actual server.
 The fixtures reset the SQLite database after each test.
 - A custom management command (`create_fake_data`) can be used to seed the database.
 - Logging is configured via the `LOGGING` dictionary in `settings.py` to output to console with additional logger settings for `apps.core.views`.